-In August this year the NSW parliament passed legislation banning greyhound racing, however state Cabinet reversed the ban less than seven weeks later.
+The New South Wales Parliament passed legislation banning greyhound racing in August 2016, only for the State Cabinet to reverse the ban fewer than seven weeks later.
 As other states and territories consider bans, the issue continues to divide the community.

 ANU College of Law PhD candidate Alexandra McEwan had conducted preliminary research on the greyhound racing industry as part of her LLB honours thesis.
 She was surprised by the lack of information available on reporting and transparency within the industry and decided to delve more deeply into the treatment of animals used for greyhound racing as part of her doctoral research, which focused on animal protection law reform.